 After admitting, you and your child will be taken to the Epilepsy Monitoring Unit (EMU) on C10 $(10^{TH} \text{ floor})$ .
-In the EMU,
+In the EMU:

-- You and your child will meet your nurse and will be oriented to the room - An EMU/EEG technologist will attach small discs to your child's scalp with tape and skin glue.
+- You and your child will meet your nurse and will be oriented to the room. - An EMU/EEG technologist will attach small discs to your child's scalp with tape and skin glue.
 Your child's head will be wrapped with gauze.
-The EEG wires from your child's head connect to an electrical box that is placed in a small shoulder pack. - Your child will be monitored by the EMU technologists and nursing staff during their stay. - During your stay in the EMU, you will meet several members of the EMU Team - Epileptologist (doctor) reads the EEG, orders medications, and develops a treatment plan to manage seizures - o Fellow (doctor in training to become an Epileptologist) Will participate in daily rounds when the team comes to discuss results and the plan for the day - Advanced Practice Provider (APP) (Physician Assistant or Nurse Practitioner) - Will obtain a history, perform assessments, place orders for tests and medicines and make daily rounds to report back to the Epileptologist.
-On the day of discharge, the APP will complete your discharge orders, provide appropriate referrals, and send any necessary prescription refills.
+The EEG wires from your child's head connect to an electrical box that is placed in a small shoulder pack. - Your child will be monitored by the EMU technologists and nursing staff during their stay. - During your stay in the EMU, you will meet several members of the EMU Team - Epileptologist (doctor) reads the EEG, orders medicines, and develops a treatment plan to manage seizures. - Fellow (doctor in training to become an Epileptologist) participates in daily rounds when the team comes to discuss results and the plan for the day. - Advanced Practice Provider (APP) (Physician Assistant or Nurse Practitioner) obtains a history, performs assessments, places orders for tests and medicines and make daily rounds to report back to the Epileptologist.
+On the day of discharge, the APP will complete your discharge orders, provide appropriate referrals, and send any necessary prescription refills. - EMU Nurse gives medicines, performs assessments, and helps keep patients safe.

-- EMU Nurse gives medicines, performs assessments, and helps keep patients safe - EMU/EEG Technologist connects your child to the EEG, edits the EEG and ensures good quality recordings - Neuropsychologist they may test your child to see how well different parts of the brain are functioning.
+EMU/EEG Technologist - connects your child to the EEG, edits the EEG and ensures good quality recordings.

-Your child may also
+Your child may also:

-- have an IV placed - need other procedures while they are at the hospital - have times when they are not allowed to eat food or drink for a certain period of time
+- have an IV placed. - need labs and other procedures while they are at the hospital.